learnk8s/distributed-tensorflow-on-k8s/README.md

 You could submit a set of jobs to investigate the different combinations of parameters.

-The `templated` folder contains a `tf-templated.yaml` specification with placeholders for the arguments.
+The `templated` folder contains a `tf-templated.yaml` file with placeholders for the variables.

 The `run.sh` script interpolated the values and submit the TFJobs to the cluster.